MsMLyons/MsMLyons/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a master's degree in computer science at Merrimack College.
+- 🔭 I've recently completed a master's degree in Computer Science.
-- 😄 Pronouns: she / her
+- 😄 I need to update this space
-- ⚡ Fun fact: I'm an educator transitioning to tech.
+- ⚡ Fun fact: I can't think of anything to write right now.